 She was in such a good mood that when she headed to the library once classes had ended, she managed to finish her Potions work and make a dent in Transfiguration before it was time for dinner.

 Feeling very pleased with herself, she made her way down to the Great Hall.
-When she entered, she made a beeline for the Hufflepuff table; she hadn’t really seen Natalia very much lately, and it sidestepped the issues with Albus nicely.
+When she entered, she made a beeline for the Hufflepuff table; she kept trying to make plans to see her brother, but they kept falling through, and she was starting to think it might be easier to just eat with him a couple times a week.
 On the way, however, a very harassed looking Evelyn Greengrass cornered her.

-“Rose, I’m glad you’re here,” she said breathlessly.
+“Rose, I’m so glad you’re here,” she said breathlessly.
 “Can you do me a favor?”